Football in Australia: History of football codes in Australia

 Forms of football were played prior to European colonization, most notably the indigenous game known as Marn Grook among the Wurundjeri.
 The earliest historical observations date to the Australia's convict colonial period.
 It is not clear how long these traditional games were played or how widespread they were practiced elsewhere on the continent.

 With the arrival of Europeans, forms of football were played very early on in the Australian colonies with matches being played by 1829 in the Colony of New South Wales at Sydney, in Van Diemen's Land at Hobart and the Port Phillip District at Melbourne by 1840, the Colony of South Australia at Adelaide by 1843, and the Colony of Queensland at Brisbane by 1849.
 Most of these early games took part at local festivals and the rules under which they played (if any) not recorded.
 However hacking shins was a common practice and as such some are considered to have been comparable to mob football.

-Immigrants from England brought with them an awareness particularly of Rugby football (codified 1845) as well as Eton football (codified 1847) and Harrow football (codified 1858), Cambridge rules (codified 1856) and a variety of other games.
+Immigrants from England brought with them an awareness particularly of Rugby football (codified 1845) as well as Eton football (codified 1847) and Harrow football (codified 1858), Cambridge rules (codified 1856) and a variety of other games.While the playing of football in England outside of the schools had been by the introduction of the Gaming Act 1845 relieved of any remaining doubt of it no longer being subject to a ban under King Henry VIII and the Unlawful Games Act 1541, the various colonial governments across Australia left the question unattended until the 20th century.

-Regular football competitions were organised in the colony of New South Wales by 1850 (an early form of Rugby).
-Accounts from the Colony of Tasmania of football in the 1850s indicate that matches were played under mostly English public school football games rules, but particularly Rugby, Eton and Harrow rules.
+Accounts from the Colony of Tasmania of football in the 1850s indicate that matches were played under mostly English public school football games rules, but particularly Rugby, Eton and Harrow rules.The colony had its own unique football code until in the early 1880s the Victorian rules became dominant.